Increase Text Size smaller text tool iconmedium text tool iconlarger text tool icon

 Medicare provides a searchable database of all approved suppliers.
 One can search by item type and by zip code.
 Results can be sorted to show Participating Suppliers first.
 Search for Medicare Approved Suppliers.

-Renting vs Buying Medical Equipment with Medicare
+Renting vs. Buying Medical Equipment with Medicare

 What are Medicare’s Allowable Limits for Home Medical Equipment?

 Medicare has determined the maximum dollar amount their Participating Suppliers are allowed to charge for any particular item of home medical equipment.
-This is referred to as the “allowable limit”.
+This is referred to as the “allowable limit.”
 Medicare updates this regularly and communicates this information to all their suppliers.

-Making sure suppliers only charge the allowable limit is a self-regulating process in that Medicare will only reimburse suppliers the allowed amount.
+Ensuring suppliers only charge the allowable limit is a self-regulating process in that Medicare will only reimburse suppliers the allowed amount.
 If suppliers attempt to bill for more than the allowable limit, they run the risk of not being reimbursed at all.

 What is Upgraded Equipment and How Does One Purchase it with Medicare?

-Typically when Medicare approves an item of durable medical equipment, they will approve only the most basic item available.
-For example, Medicare may approve the purchase of a walker, but not one with wheels and a hand brake; this would be considered “upgraded equipment”.
+Typically, when Medicare approves an item of durable medical equipment, they will approve only the most basic item available.
+For example, Medicare may approve the purchase of a walker, but not one with wheels and a hand brake; this would be considered “upgraded equipment.”

-Upgrades are also possible simply because the individual prefers a different model.
-However in this situation, Medicare will not pay the additional cost instead the individual or the supplier is responsible for making up the difference.
-Medicare has developed a specific process for this situation to help avoid fraud and abuse.
-When an upgrade occurs, the suppliers provide the individual with a document called an Advance Beneficiary Notice (ABN) which requires their signature.
-The ABN states the nature of the upgrade and that the individual is responsible for the additional cost.
+When an upgrade occurs, the supplier provides the individual with a document called an Advance Beneficiary Notice of Noncoverage (ABN), which requires their signature.
+The ABN states the nature of the upgrade and that the individual is responsible for the added cost.
 It is worth noting that sometimes suppliers will reduce the cost of the upgraded equipment in order to make a sale.
-The ABN is then provided to Medicare by the supplier when requesting reimbursement.
+Purchasers should not hesitate to ask for this reduction.
+The supplier then provides the ABN to Medicare when requesting reimbursement.